benekastah/proto.js/README.markdown

   jimmothy.talk();          // => "I am jimmothy, the son of james."
 ```

 See the [docs](http://benekastah.github.com/proto.js/) for more details on the API.
+There are some more example
+there, as well.

 ##How to hack on proto.js